typedb/typedb/spec.md

 * `$x is $y` is satisfied if $`m(x) :_!
 A`$, $`m(y) :_!
 A`$, $`m(x) = m(y)`$, for $`A : \mathbf{ERA}`$
 * `$A is $B` is satisfied if $`A = B`$ for $`A : \mathbf{ERA}`$, $`B : \mathbf{ERA}`$

-***System property***
+_System property_

 1. In the `is` pattern, left or right variables are **not bound**.

-_Remark_: In the `is` pattern we cannot syntactically distinguish whether we are in the "type" or "element" case (it's the only such pattern where tvars and evars can be in the same position!) but this is alleviated by the pattern being non-binding, i.e. we require further statements which bind these variables, which then determines them to be tvars are evars.
+_**Remark**_: In the `is` pattern we cannot syntactically distinguish whether we are in the "type" or "element" case (it's the only such pattern where tvars and evars can be in the same position!) but this is alleviated by the pattern being non-binding, i.e. we require further statements which bind these variables, which then determines them to be tvars are evars.

-#### Expressions
+#### Expression grammar (sketch)

-Expression are part of some patterns, which we discuss in this section under the name "expression patterns".
-First, we briefly touch on the definition of the grammar for expressions itself.

-**Grammar EXPR**

 ```javascript
 BOOL      ::= VAR | bool